octokit/plugin-rest-endpoint-methods.js/docs/codeScanning/listAlertsForRepo.md

 </td></tr>
 <tr><td>sort</td><td>no</td><td>

-The property by which to sort the results.
+The property by which to sort the results. `number` is deprecated - we recommend that you use `created` instead.

 </td></tr>
 <tr><td>state</td><td>no</td><td>